Zulko/moviepy/docs/getting_started/clips.rst

     videoclip = VideoFileClip("some_video.avi")
     audioclip = videoclip.audio

-You can also create an audio clip from a numpy array or a custom function (to be written)
+.. (next paragraphs still to be written)

-For more, see :py:class:`~moviepy.audio.AudioClip.AudioClip`
+..
+You can also create an audio clip from a numpy array.
+For more, see :py:class:`~moviepy.audio.AudioClip.AudioArrayClip`